An Amazing Inclusive Playground For Children With SEN

-So far, our Playground Consultants, Anna Hosker, has worked with the school, who specialises in educating two to nineteen year old children with complex educational needs, to redevelop 4 outdoor areas.
+So far, we have worked with the school, who specialises in educating two to nineteen year old children with complex educational needs, to redevelop 4 outdoor areas.

 Phase 1, 2 and 3 have seen areas transformed into inclusive and stimulating outdoor learning environments by ourselves.